dosterthebernese/tldydx/README.md

 # TLDYDX

 This is an application suite for consuming data from DYDX public facing APIs.
+You will install Postgres, install Elixir, and pull this repo.
+You will compile the repo, and run cleaner, builder, looper.
+This will build a data set.
+If doing a min (demo) run, wait 30 mins, and then you can use iex -S mix to invoke a quick terminal, to migrate some processed data.

 ## Installation